me-redteam/methodologies/target_discovery/README.md

 python3 sublist3r.py -d targets.com
 ```
 -d flag in the **Sublist3r** command-line means for the scraping.
-and if you want you can add the flag -b for the brute-force.
+and if you want to brute-force you can add the flag -b.

 **Google**
 Search engine